 The statutory advisory committee structures in the EPBC Act should be recast.
-An Ecologically Sustainable Development (ESD) Committee should be established, comprising an independent chair and the chairs of the following committees:
+An Ecologically Sustainable Development (ESD) Committee should be established, comprising an independent chair and the chairs of these committees:

-- Information and knowledge (to advise on science, social impacts, economics and traditional knowledge). - Indigenous knowledge and engagement (to advise on the co-design of reforms and the National Environmental Standard for Indigenous engagement). - Threatened species science (to advise on the status of threatened species and ecological communities and actions needed to improve their condition in regional recovery plans). - Australian Heritage Council (as established under the Australian Heritage Council Act 2003 to provide advice on heritage matters). - Water resource science (advising on impacts of large projects on cross border water resources and nationally protected matters).
+- Information and Knowledge (to advise on science, social impacts, economics and traditional knowledge) - Indigenous Knowledge and Engagement (to advise on the co-design of reforms and the National Environmental Standard for Indigenous engagement) - Threatened Species Science (to advise on the status of threatened species and ecological communities and actions needed to improve their condition in regional recovery plans) - Australian Heritage Council (as established under the Australian Heritage Council Act 2003-to advise on heritage matters) - A committee with water resources expertise (to advise on the impacts of projects subject to the water trigger).

-The ESD Committee should provide transparent advice to the Minister to inform decisions on the making of National Environmental Standards, regional plans, and the accreditation of arrangements for devolving decision making.
-The Minister could ask for their advice on other decisions, where they had relevant expertise.
+The ESD Committee should provide transparent advice to the Minister to inform decisions on the making of National Environmental Standards, regional plans, and the accreditation of arrangements for devolving decision-making.
+The Commonwealth Minister could ask for their advice on other decisions, where they had relevant expertise.